MileHacker Logo

 • Vegan options increase in Whitefish and Missoula.

-• Many places offer gluten-complimentary choices.
+• Many places offer gluten-no-cost alternatives.

-• Always inform your server about allergies.
+• Always inform your server regarding food sensitivities.

 Local Breweries & Wineries